arts-lucie/consistent-KT-estimator-in-the-MLSBM/README.md

 The codes presented here were used for the experiments in my article *Consistent Model Selection in a Collection of Stochastic Block Models* ([preprint link]()).
 They are used to estimate the number of communities in a multi-layer SBM based on the Krichevsky-Trofimov penalized estimator.

 These codes are inspired by the [**mixer**](https://cran.r-project.org/web/packages/mixer/index.html) package, developed by Christophe Ambroise, Gilles Grasseau, Mark Hoebeke, Pierre Latouche, Vincent Miele, Franck Picard, Alexander Smith, the LAPACK authors (copyrights apply to src/*.f), the Laboratoire Statistique & Génome, and Carter T. Butts.
-They have been adapted specifically for a Multi-Layer SBM in this project.
+In this project, these codes have been adapted specifically for a Multi-Layer SBM.

 ## File structure

-The file code_MLSBM.R contains all the functions used for the simulations.
+- **code_MLSBM.R**: Contains all the functions used for the simulations.

-Each other file corresponds to a specific experiment conducted as part of the project.

-accuracy.R : Experiment comparing the accuracy of different methods (KT-BHMC-NCV-PML).
+- **accuracy.R**: Compares the accuracy of different methods (KT-BHMC-NCV-PML).

-computation_time.R : Experiment observing the computation time.
+- **computation_time.R**: Measures the computational time required for the different methods (KT-BHMC-NCV-PML).

-rate_CV_edges.R : Experiment attempting to observe the rate of convergence in the case where the maximum number of interactions is constant.
+- **rate_CV_edges.R**: Experiment attempting to observe the rate of convergence in the case where the maximum number of interactions is constant.

-rate_CV_nodes.R : Experiment attempting to observe the rate of convergence in the case where the number of nodes is constant.
+- **rate_CV_nodes.R**: Experiment attempting to observe the rate of convergence in the case where the number of nodes is constant.

-sparse.R : Experiment in a sparse regime context.
+- **sparse.R**: Experiments in a sparse regime context.

 ## License